jlam55555/c99-compiler/README.md

         - break/continue statements
     - return statements
 - Type conversions/implicit casts
+- Indicate whether variables are local (parameter or regular) or global (for use with addressing modes later)
+- Fix three-address codes
+- Fix labels (see fixes, below)

 Notes:
 - At this point, we start making assumptions about the architecture.
 In